jonathanloganmoran/ND0013-Self-Driving-Car-Engineer/2-Sensor-Fusion/README.md

 * Selecting the best sensor(s) for a given job with constraints
 * In-depth coverage of Kalman filter update / predict equations
 * Assumptions of Kalman filter equations for self-driving cars
+* Using deep learning for object detection and tracking
+* Applying various motion models to the multi-object tracking task
+* Analysing the entire self-driving car software stack w.r.t. sensor fusion
 * And much more ... (will be announced as course progresses)